noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - event producers: entities that create and publish events, e.g. websites, apps, etc to unknown consumers usually through an event-bus like EventBridge
 - event router: ingests, filters, and pushes events to known consumers through some other mechanism like SNS
 - event consumers: subscribe to receive specific or monitor all events in a stream and act on those they are interested in
+- messages vs streaming
+  - streaming
+    - core entity is the stream: a collection of messages for a specific period of time
+    - data remains in the stream for a period of time; each consumer must maintain a pointer
+    - messages in streams are reprocessed until success/timeout; you need to build logic into the consumer to skip corrupted messages
+  - messaging
+    - core entity is the message which varies
+    - messages are deleted once consumed
+    - configure retries and dead letter queues

+### streaming

 ### messaging